philipturner/molecular-renderer/README.md

 # Molecular Renderer

-Flexible application for running and visualizing nanotech simulations, with ray tracing and 120 Hz uninterrupted playback.
-This application is designed to simulate 1,000 atoms or render 100,000,000 atoms in real-time.
+CAD framework for simulating nanotechnology, with ray-traced 120 Hz visualization.
+Designed to handle millions of atoms in real-time.

-This is a platform for the author to conduct [computational nanotechnology](https://www.zyvex.com/nanotech/compNano.html) research (the [original nanotechnology](https://en.wikipedia.org/wiki/Molecular_nanotechnology), not to be confused with nanomaterials science).
-It processes geometry using 32-bit floating point numbers (FP32), which are compatible with GPUs.
-Typically, most molecular dynamics simulations occur on CPUs, where FP32 is not much faster than FP64.
-It also makes energy measurements less precise.
-In solution-phase matter, differences of 10 kT (~10 kJ/mol) drastically alter reaction transition rates.
-Therefore, server GPUs often do a mixture of FP32 and FP64 calculations.
-This is not an issue for machine-phase matter, designed to resist small changes to energy and force.
-The energy drift from numerical error is dwarfed by the energy gradients (a.k.a. forces) of stiff nanomachines.

 ## Usage

-### OpenMM Swift Bindings

-An ergonomic wrapper around the C API, for using OpenMM in Swift code.
+Molecular Renderer is a platform for the author to conduct [computational nanotechnology](https://www.zyvex.com/nanotech/compNano.html) research (the [original nanotechnology](https://en.wikipedia.org/wiki/Molecular_nanotechnology), not to be confused with nanomaterials science).
+Instead of a traditional UI, the CAD functionality is achieved entirely through scripting.
+It natively supports Swift and Metal Shading Language.
+Some core functionality has C bindings, bringing indirect support for C++, Rust, etc.

 ### MolecularRenderer Library

 A C-compatible Swift package that extracts the core functionality of MolecularRenderer.
-This is designed to be as simple and lightweight as possible, while providing enough control to be integrated into other CAD applications.
+This is designed to be as simple and lightweight as possible, while providing enough control to be integrated into traditional CAD applications.

 ### MolecularRenderer App